U.S. charges S&P analyst, 2 others with insider trading in paint merger

 Prosecutors also said that after the Financial Industry Regulatory Authority began examining trades in Valspar that occurred before the announcement, Pinto-Thomaz lied to S&P by denying he knew Oujaddou and Millul.

-Sherwin-Williams agreed to buy Minneapolis-based Valspar for $113 per share, 35 percent above where it traded before the all-cash merger was announced.
-Valspar shares rose about 23 percent on the next trading day
+Sherwin-Williams, which is based in Cleveland, agreed to buy Valspar for $113 per share, 35 percent above where it traded before the all-cash merger was announced.
+Shares of Valspar rose about 23 percent on the next trading day.

-Lawyers for the defendants could not immediately be reached for comment.
-S&P, part of S&P Global Inc, did not immediately respond to requests for comment.
+S&P spokesman John Piecuch said Pinto-Thomaz has been suspended, and that the unit of S&P Global Inc is cooperating with authorities.

+“We hold our employees to the highest standards of honesty and integrity and take adherence to our compliance policies very seriously,” Piecuch said in a statement.

 All three defendants were arrested on Tuesday, and charged with securities fraud and conspiracy.
 Each faces up to 20 years in prison on the securities fraud counts.